 “…The poetry was beautifully displayed and of a high calibre.
 I think it’s so important for the students to explore mental health.
 It has definitely led to a greater understanding of mental health for the students, but also helped me get to know how some of the students’ families have been affected by mental health issues too…”

-Finally here is a little Summer anecdote :
+Finally, here is a little Summer anecdote :

-This year, the NHS is 70.
+This year, the NHS was 70.
 In its 60th year, the NHS commissioned Michael Rosen to write a poem celebrating its work.
 He came up with a poem of wonderful simplicity and directness called “These are the Hands.”
 I saw it and asked him, could the “Poems for…the Wall” project adopt and display it ?
 Yes, he said.
 Good idea.
 So I did and it’s up and still available on the project’s site.
 You can find it in the “One World collection.”
 Here is the link.

 Then I asked Michael, how about translating it into several languages ?
 People of many mother tongues receive help from, and work within, the NHS.
 And I am lucky to know people willing and able to provide distinguished translations in their own mother-tongues.
 Good idea, said Michael.
 So I did, : into Greek, Turkish, Somali and Punjabi – in both its Gurmakhi and Arabo-Persian forms.
 All these versions of the poem can be found among the same collection.

-And I am wondering too about the nature of the response to the poem which we have witnessed here.
-The Brexit issue fills the nation’s news coverage day after day and it is so divisive and so utterly bewildering, almost suffocating.
+And I am wondering about the nature of the response to the poem which we witnessed here.
+The Brexit issue filled the nation’s news coverage day after day and it was and is so divisive and so utterly bewildering, almost suffocating.
 I think it shames this nation.
 The NHS is an altogether clearer and better cause and something we can be proud of.
 We are not – by and large – divided on that.
 Yet the NHS is in trouble, starved year on year of the resources it needs.
 And we are still being governed by a political party that believes in low tax and instinctively hates a strong state.